Konadu-Akwasi-Akuoko/devjobs-angular/aws/cloudformation/README.md

     After you have created the repo, go into your ECR repo and copy the URI of the repo.
 You will need this URI to push docker images to the repo.

     - You can find the URI in the `View push commands` section of the ECR repo.
 Specifically you will need the commands in bullet point 2, 3 and 4.
 Copy these commands and replace them in the[github actions workflow file](../../.github/workflows/push-to-ecr.yaml) (Line 38 to 40).

+3. After creating the above resources, you need to create an ECS cluster and a task definition.
+In the task definition you can specify the image we build in the [push-to-ecr.yaml](../../.github/workflows/push-to-ecr.yaml) workflow file.

+4. I choose to use dynamic port mapping for the ecs service, so I also created an Application Load Balancer and a target group.
+The target group is used to route traffic to the ecs service.